-In regions with colder climates, a large amount of energy is used to heat homes and offices in the winter months and heat from the ground affords a credible alternative to established, fossil fuel based technologies.
-Office, retail spaces and underground transportation systems also need cooling for comfort and safety, particularly during the summer months.
+In regions with colder climates, a large amount of energy is used to heat homes and offices in the winter months.
+Office and retail spaces also need cooling for comfort, particularly during the summer months.
 How can companies reduce the environmental impact and the cost of heating and cooling of their buildings?
 The answer might be under our feet.

-Subject to local and regional subsurface conditions, geothermal energy can be a reliable, renewable and sustainable source of energy for the production of heat and electricity.
+Geothermal energy is a reliable, renewable and sustainable source of energy for the production of heat and electricity.
 In general, there are two main categories of geothermal energy: high-temperature technologies, and moderate and low-temperature technologies.
 The high temperature technologies involve drilling several thousand metres into the ground, where hot water or steam reservoirs heated by the earth’s inner hot magma can be reached.
-The hot water or steam is then piped to the surface and used in different applications, typically the generation of electricity but increasingly for space heating.
+The hot water or steam is then piped to the surface and used in different applications.

 The moderate and low temperature technologies include ground-source heat pumps (closed loop system) and storage of cooling and heating energy in the bedrock (closed loop system) or in an aquifer (open loop system).